KinaKnowledge/juno-lang/doc/tutorial_part_2.md

 A namespace can be defined with the `contained` options set to `true`, in which case the defined namespace will not be able to reference any other namespaces accept for itself and `core`, even if the symbol is fully-qualified.
 This helps to ensure that boundaries are maintained between dependencies.

-When working with Juno via the REPL, there always is a currently active namespace, whose identifier can be accessed by calling the function `current_namespace`.
-By default, the currently active namespace is `user`, which is a child of `core`.
-The `user` namespace is unconstrained, and so can access symbols in other namespaces by fully qualifying the namespace of the desired symbol.
-When a form is compiled, it is assigned to a namespace, which is typically the value of `current_namespace`.
+Within a running *Juno image*, which is defined as the `core` namespace plus all child namespaces, there is always a designated namespace that serves as a starting point for resolution of non-qualified symbols, called the current namespace.
+This namespace represents the point at which symbol resolution should occur for certain activities, and for defining any new non-qualified symbols.
+This starting namespace can be accessed by the function `current_namespace`.
+By default, the current namespace on start up is `user`, which is a child of `core`.
+The `user` namespace is uncontained, and so can access symbols in other namespaces by fully qualifying the namespace of the desired symbol.

+Specifically, the `(current_namespace)` value is referenced by specific functions in core that need to operate on or reference non-qualified symbols in a child namespace:

+1. Imports of Lisp files that have not yet declared a namespace declaration.
+2. Macro expansion
+3. Dependency analysis

+When a symbol or form is compiled, it is assigned to a namespace, which is typically the value of `current_namespace` if the symbols are non-qualified.
 If there is a toplevel declaration to the compiler that the form or expression is to be assigned a specific namespace, the compiler will target the specified namespace instead.
-In each namespace, there is a value `*namespace*`, which reflects where the code has been compiled in.
+In each namespace, there is a value `*namespace*`, which reflects what namespace the function has been installed to.
 Often this is different from the value returned from `current_namespace`.
 Functions and scopes can determine what namespace they are assigned by referencing the value global namespace value `*namespace*`.

+The command line Juno REPL is tied to the `current_namespace` value.
+If the namespace is changed via `set_namespace` command, or `use_ns` macro, the current target namespace will be changed, and this will be reflected in the name before the input prompt.
+In this situation, there is only one connection to the system via the console.

+There are also situations where there will be multiple connections to the running Juno image.
+In this case, each connection will have its own context, and may be connected to different namespaces.
+In the Seedling IDE, and with remote REPL-like connections, there is a designated namespace for the connection, which may be different from the image-wide `current_namespace` value.
+The IDE will display the namespace to which it is currently connected to via the title line of the specific control.
+Requests for compilation will be presented to the connected namespace, and symbol resolution will be from the child namespace, and secondarily, from  `core`.

+However, when a function bound within core must resolve non-qualfied symbols from a child namespace, the value from `current_namespace` will be consulted.

+#### The Compilation/Evaluation Cycle

+When a Juno S-expression is to be evaluated, the text or JSON is presented to an `Environment` object.
+Each `Environment` facilitates a namespace, either the `core` or a child.
+The `Environment` object is the entry point for evaluation and interaction with Juno resources.
+As mentioned above, each REPL connection can talk to a different Environment.
+The symbol, `Environment` resolves to the current Environment that the REPL is connected to.
+The `Environment` method `evaluate_local` is passed the S-expression and passes the S-expression and a reference to itself to the compiler, which will perform the translation from Juno to JavaScript and perform symbol resolution as required.
+In most cases, global symbol references are compiled to dynamically resolve at runtime, such that if the dependency were to change, the changes would be reflected in the compiled code.
+Once the S-expression has been turned into a JavaScript text, it is returned to the calling `Environment` object (or namespace), and a new JavaScript `Function` or `AsyncFunction` is created.
+If the S-expression is determined to require global dependencies, the `Environment` object will be passed to the new JavaScript function and the function called, and the results returned.
+The S-expression is always eventually evaluated within a JavaScript `Function` or `AsyncFunction` object.

+#### Using Namespaces

 To get a list of all symbols in your current namespace, use the following: